 The Company's activities expose it to a variety of financial risks, including credit risk and liquidity risk.
-These are further analysed in note 24 of the financial statements.
+These are further analysed in notes 21.2 and 21.3 of the financial statements.

 Events Subsequent to the Statement of Financial Position Date